-The FY22 review concluded that EML had business dealings with over 600 suppliers with whom it directly procures goods and services through.
-These suppliers are located in the countries in which we operate and do not pose an elevated concern in respect to modern slavery risk.
+The FY23 review concluded that EML had business dealings with over 600 suppliers with whom it directly procures goods and services through.
+The majority of suppliers are located in the countries in which we operate and do not pose an elevated concern in respect to modern slavery risk.